Sitefinity/nextjs-samples/README.md

 ```

+## Cache configuration

+You can configure the default cache type or the revalidation duration in the environment settings file (e.g., *env.development*).
+If these properties are not specified during the REST SDK initialization or passed with GET requests, the cache settings will fallback to the configuration provided in the environment settings, if available.

+In the configuration, you can specify **SF_SDK_CACHE** and **SF_SDK_CACHE_REVALIDATE**.

+1. **SF_SDK_CACHE_REVALIDATE**: This property sets the cache lifetime of a resource in seconds.
+The possible values are:
+- **false**: Cache the resource indefinitely.
+This is semantically equivalent to revalidate: Infinity.
+Note that the HTTP cache may evict older resources over time.
+- **0**: Prevent the resource from being cached.
+- **number** (in seconds): Specify that the resource should have a cache lifetime of at most *number* seconds.
+2. **SF_SDK_CACHE**: This property configures how the request interacts with the Next.js data cache.
+For more details, refer to the [Next.js documentation on data caching](https://nextjs.org/docs/app/building-your-application/caching#data-cache).
+The possible values are:
+- **no-store** (default): Next.js fetches the resource from the remote server on every request without checking the cache, and it does not update the cache with the downloaded resource.
+The no-cache option behaves the same way as no-store.
+- **force-cache**: Next.js looks for a matching request in its Data Cache.
+If a fresh match is found, it is returned from the cache.
+If no match or a stale match is found, Next.js fetches the resource from the remote server and updates the cache with the downloaded resource.

+For more information, you can check the official documentation or resources related to [Next.js and caching](https://nextjs.org/docs/app/api-reference/functions/fetch).

 ## Fetching custom related fields with layout

 If you wish to limit your requests and fetch the custom related fields of the page being rendered in a single request, you can request them in the root page file.